My 20 Days deep in the Amazon—What is a Shipibo-Conibo Master Plant Dieta?

 • Personal transformation:

-Note: It is my belief that personal growth requires solitude.
-We change, we transform, and we experience things that we sometimes are not able to share —simply because they are too profound or too complex to explain.
-Over the years, I’ve learned to share parts of my journey with some of my closest friends, and with others, I don’t—and that’s okay.
-My husband is the only one who knows it all: the crazy, multidimensional, out-of-this-world, believe-it-or-not experiences.
+Over the years I've learned to share parts of my journey with some of my closest friends and family, not with everyone and that's okay.
+My husband is the only one who knows it all: the crazy, multidimensional, out-of-this-world, believe-it-or-not experiences even if he cannot fully understand it.

 What now?